awsdocs/amazon-cloudwatch-user-guide/doc_source/ConsoleAlarms.md

       The **Specify metric and conditions** page appears, showing a graph and other information about the metric and statistic you have selected\.

 1. Under **Conditions**, specify the following:

+   1. Enter a name and description for the alarm\.
+The name must contain only ASCII characters\.

    1. For **Whenever *metric* is**, specify whether the metric must be greater than, less than, or equal to the threshold\.
 Under **than\.\.\.**, specify the threshold value\.